Arts Award with young people with learning disabilities

 Amy’s volunteer placement led directly to this further opportunity within The Lowry.
 She continues to work on the YES!
 Drama Programme but now on a Traineeship.
 This is a paid role and requires Amy to do additional planning and delivery of games and exercises during the sessions.

-Amy continues to to be a member of DIY’s Young Leaders Group and has joined DIY’s core company of actors with learning disabilities.
-She has also joined DIY’s member-led Board.
+Amy continues to be a member of DIY’s Young Leaders Group.
+She has also joined DIY’s core company of actors with learning disabilities and is a member of DIY’s member-led Board.

 *Passing the Baton was a 3 year DIY programme, funded by the National Lottery Community Fund, which ended in 2022 – click to see the report